 In this moment of winners, losers and all manner of mudslinging, this thought might be applied to whomever we’ve decided is the enemy of civilization.
 At some level or other, the enemy represents something in myself which I must recognize and of which I must repent.

 I once created a playlist of every song I knew of that drew me into recognizing my inexhaustible need for humility.
 It includes three versions of the Litany of Humility.
-Here they are, and if you know of others, I’d love to hear from you.
+They are linked below.

 Grant us the grace to desire it.

 C.S.
 Lewis often corresponded with a Catholic priest.
 Lewis is well known for his efforts to curb his pride, and on one occasion, the priest sent him a copy of the Litany of Humility.
 Read Lewis’ reply here.